cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Another more balanced approach is just to integrate both strategies.
 You likely want to have a **single test** that takes a true `e2e` approach and stubs nothing.
 It'll use the feature for real - including seeding the database and setting up state.

-Once you've established its working you can then use stubs to test all of the edge cases and additional scenarios.
-There's no benefits to using real data in the vast majority of cases.
+Once you've established it's working you can then use stubs to test all of the edge cases and additional scenarios.
+There are no benefits to using real data in the vast majority of cases.
 We recommend that the vast majority of tests use stub data.
 They will be orders of magnitude faster, and much less complex.

 {% note info 'Guide: Network Requests' %}
 Please read our {% url 'Guide on Network Requests' network-requests %} for a much more thorough analysis and approach to accomplishing this.